Thanks for stopping by. You are currently logged in as a Guest

 To join our euchre community, please Register or Log in

 The best part of making a next call is when you call on nothing, and your partner has all the top trump.
 How does it work?
 Why does it work?
 Keep reading, we have the answers here.

 The idea of calling next has been around for as long as the game of euchre itself.
 Even the earliest books on euchre talk about it.
 Still, many people do not understand it.
 There are even those who say it doesn't work.
 Our Euchre Quiz reflected this, as many people missed the question on next.
 It may not work every time.
-However, in the long run, 'next calls' will get you more points, and therefore more wins.
-Also don't forget the times when a next call may stop a lone call and save you two or more points.
+However, in the end, 'next calls' will get you more points and therefore more wins.
+Also, don't forget the times when a next call may stop a lone call and save you two or more points.
 This article will help you understand the how and whys of the next call strategy.
 For those that don't know about next, next is the other suit of the same color.
-For example, if we are talking about hearts, then next would be diamonds.
-So a next call would refer to bid from 1st seat where the person sitting directly to the left of the dealer, calls trump in the other suit of the same color as the card that was turned down.
+For example, if we were talking about hearts, then next would be diamonds.
+Therefore, a next call would refer to bid from the first seat where the person sitting directly to the left of the dealer, calls trump in the other suit of the same color as the card turned down.

 Euchre is a game of strategies and probabilities; you have to use any strategy that will give you the best chance of winning.
 Calling next is one of them.
 The reason behind calling next is simply that your opponents don't hold cards or the bowers in that color.
-If they did they would have picked or ordered up the turn card.
-Well if they don't have the cards and you don't, then they are may be in your partners hand.
+If they did, they would have picked or ordered up the turn card.
+Well if they don't have the cards and you don't, then they may be in your partner's hand.
 By calling next, you are not only calling into your partner's hand.
-You are also stopping the opposition from bidding in the opposite color, as this is where they may have a much stronger hand.
+You are also stopping the opposition from bidding in the opposite color, as this is where they may have a strong green hand.